-So … supplement with glutamine by consuming gelatin, in which case you will actually be consuming the healing glutamate/glutamic acid and, in turn, promoting healthy levels of glutathione production.
+So … supplement with glutamine by consuming gelatin, in which case you will actually be consuming glutamate/glutamic acid and, in turn, promoting healthy levels of glutathione production.

 Remember, too, that gelatin is most effective when consumed with its co-factors, whole food sources of protein and fat.

 - meat, fish and eggs

 - raw spinach, raw parsley, kombu and cabbage (see note just below on these)

 I don’t personally ever consume raw spinach or cabbage, because these cruciferous foods can be cooling to the thyroid.